DDNStorage/intelliflash-sra-plugin/README.md

 1. Download the containerized IntelliFlash SRA 2.0.0 plugin.
 To download the containerized IntelliFlash SRA 2.0.0 plugin, perform the following steps:
-    1. In the IntelliFlash Web UI, navigate to **Settings > Administration > Plugins.**
+    1. Go to [https://github.com/DDNStorage/intelliflash-sra-plugin](https://github.com/DDNStorage/intelliflash-sra-plugin) in a web browser.
+    2. Navigate to the **IntelliFlash-Containerized-SRA.2.0.0.tar.gz** file
-    2. In the **Plugins** page, click **Download** next to the **SRA Plugin (Container Image)** and save it to a directory of your choice.
+    3. Click **Download** button and save it to a directory of your choice
-    3. Save the **SRA Plugin** in the required folder on your host system.
+    4. Save the **SRA Plugin** in the required folder on your host system.
     The downloaded file is a .tar.gz file.
-    Or
-    Use github link to download the containerized IntelliFlash SRA 2.0.0 plugin: [IntelliFlash-Containerized-SRA-2.0.0.tar.gz](https://github.com/DDNStorage/intelliflash-sra-plugin/raw/master/IntelliFlash-Containerized-SRA-2.0.0.tar.gz)
 2. Install the containerized IntelliFlash SRA plugin in the paired SRM sites.
 To install the containerized IntelliFlash SRA plugin, perform the following steps:
     1. Log in to the **vSphere Client**.